MapsPeople/docs/src/various/display-rules.md

 ![display-rules-general](/assets/cms/interface-overview/Display_Rules_General.png)

-The "General" section only has an option to determine whether or not the Type is visible on the map.
+The "General" visibility switch determines whether Locations of this Type are visible on the map.
+Moreover, the Location data is not available to the SDKs when the general visibility is turned off.

 ![display-rules-icon](/assets/cms/interface-overview/Display_Rules_Icon.png)